 Jon is an accomplished composer having authored songs for several artists, including the song “La Cubana” recorded by Allistair Elliott - winner of the 2008 Canadian Smooth Jazz Award for Wind Instrumentalist of the Year - on his album, “Urban Nights”.
 Jon has also composed and orchestrated original orchestral works for numerous full-scale live musical theatre productions including "A Christmas Carol", “The Grinch”, and “It’s a Wonderful Life”.
 He also co-wrote, “Change Me”, for which he received a shared nomination for Outstanding Songwriter at the 2001 Prairie Music Awards (now “Western Canadian Music Awards”).

 Jon's latest projects including composing music for a book entitled "A View from Heaven" by author Carolyn Neary.
 This one-of-a-kind book includes visionary literature combined with visual art and music.
 For more info, visit A View from Heaven.

 In addition to performing, recording, teaching, and writing, Jon has spent a decade honing his skills as a Music Director and Artistic Director in a variety of large contemporary churches across Canada and the United States.
-Jon currently resides in Calgary, Alberta where he works in the music industry as a freelance performer, recording artist, educator, arranger, orchestrator, and composer.
+Jon currently resides in Calgary, Alberta where he works as a sessional faculty member at the University of Calgary as well as a freelance performer, producer, recording artist, educator, arranger, orchestrator, and composer.